First Time Travel – Tips and Advice

 Living in a developing country altered my perspective on many things in life, but what resonated with me most was the unreasonable value I put on material goods.
 I was aligning my happiness with materialistic things like clothes or electronics without actually realizing it.

 This became very apparent to me when I realized how much I overpacked.
 The three suitcases full of stuff in my room soon became a huge annoyance, so I started giving away a lot of my belongings.
-This might be a lesson you have to learn on your own, but when you’re packing set the intention to only .
+This might be a lesson you have to learn on your own, but when you’re packing set the intention to only bring a carry-on.
 It’s easier to keep track of less things and having only one bag makes it easier to pack up and travel wherever the wind takes you.

 It’s been over a year since my Jamaica trip and I’m continually inspired as I reflect on the mental breakthroughs, unforgettable memories, and practical lessons learned.
 Travel is without a doubt something I’ll continue to pursue in life, and I hope my story and advice fuels your inspiration to do the same!